elastic/rally/docs/recipes.rst

 We will use the following configuration for the example:

 * You will start Rally on ``10.5.5.5``.
 We will call this machine the "benchmark coordinator".
-* Your Elasticsearch cluster will consist of two noes which run on ``10.5.5.10`` and ``10.5.5.11``.
+* Your Elasticsearch cluster will consist of two nodes which run on ``10.5.5.10`` and ``10.5.5.11``.
 We will call these machines the "benchmark candidate"s.

 .. image:: benchmark_remote.png
    :alt: Sample Benchmarking Scenario